Moduli space of genus one curves on cubic threefold: Non-free components

-In particular, we can bound the size of the torsion part of the normal sheaf $N_s$.
+We will also need to bound the size of the torsion part of the normal sheaf $N_s$.

 {\theorem \cite[Corollary 6.11]{AC81} Let $X$ be a smooth projective variety and let $C$ be a smooth projective curve.
 Suppose that $M \subset \Mor(C,X)$ is an irreducible component such that the maps parametrized by $M$ dominate $X$ and the general map parametrized by $M$ is birational onto its image.
-Let $W = M_{red}$ and let $s$ be a general member of $W$.
+Let $W = M_{red}$ and $[s]$ be a general member of $W$.
 Then the image of the map $T_{W,[s]} \to H^0(C, N_s)$ has vanishing intersection with $(N_s)_{tors}$. }

-{\prop Let $X$ be a smooth projective variety and let $E$ be a smooth genus one curve.
-Suppose that $M$ is an irreducible component of $\Mor(E,X)$ parametrizing a dominant family of curves and that a general map is birational.
-Let $W = M_{red}$ and let $s$ be a general member of $W$.
-If $N_s$ is globally generated, then the length of the torsion of $N_s$ is at most $1$. }
+{\prop Let $M$ be a type 1 or type 2 component and $s: E \to X$ be a general member of $M$. \begin{itemize} \item If $M$ is of type 1, then the length of the torsion of $N_s$ is at most $2$. \item If $M$ is of type 2, then the length of the torsion of $N_s$ is at most $1$. \end{itemize} }